-School medication orders shall be limited to medications which must be administered during the school day.
-Parents may come to school and administer medication to their children at any time during the school day following submission of proper physician's authorization for medications and arrangements with the school principal.
+School medication orders shall be limited to medication which cannot be administered before or after school hours.
+Parents may come to school and administer medication to their children at any time during the school day.

 Medications which may be considered as acceptable under this policy: